BenRoche/Schedule-Products/README.md

 Instructions:
 ----
-In order to use this, you will need to addthe Schedule Products button to the Products related list on the relevant Opportunity page layout.
+In order to use this, just add the 'Schedule Products' button to the Products related list on the relevant Opportunity page layout.

-Click the button below andfollow the on-screen instructions.
+Click the button below and follow the on-screen instructions.

 <a href="https://githubsfdeploy.herokuapp.com?owner=EllieAtWHL&repo=Schedule-Products">
   <img alt="Deploy to Salesforce"